Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

 Article 11a of Directive 2003/87/EC provides for the use of certified emission reductions and emission reduction units from project activities before the entry into force of an international agreement on climate change, by setting up the possibility for operators to exchange such units against allowances.

-Recently enacting post-2012 use restrictions on CERs from industrial gas projects and projects registered post-2012 from non-LDCs as well as legal possibility for enacting further similar measures influencing demand-side for CERs were, however, among the most salient drivers that have given an effect of dropping CERs prices and significant uncertainty among investors and developers.
 As regards CDM carbon credit market many different signals appeared lately.
 At the one end of the spectrum we have a Durban decision to extend the Kyoto Protocol for a second period, at the other end there appear new initiatives and designs as Sectoral Crediting Mechanism (SCM) features thereof have some advantages over CDM (for basic rules regarding Sectoral Crediting Mechanism (SCM) click here).
 CDM market as from 2013 will undoubtedly be at the crossroad and the current prices for CERs seem already reflect this setback.
-Such effect could have been predicted earlier given among others the provision of the Article 11a(9) of the Directive 2003/87/EC (in the wording amended by the Directive 2009/29/EC) – see for instance article ‘EUA/CER spread tendency and legal framework for CER’s after 2012’ or ‘Article 11a(9) of the Directive 2003/87/EC – a headache for compliance buyers’.

-Draft Commission Staff Working Document ‘Information provided on the functioning of the EU Emissions Trading System, the volumes of greenhouse gas emission allowances auctioned and freely allocated and the impact on the surplus of allowances in the period up to 2020’ (hereinafter referred to as ‘Commission’s Staff Working Document of 25 July 2012”) also confirms that ‘no further restrictions are envisaged at present but the possibility remains to do so in the future’.
-Situation in that regard changes, however, dynamically and recent rumors as regards potential qualitative restrictions involve ERUs.
+Draft Commission Staff Working Document ‘Information provided on the functioning of the EU Emissions Trading System, the volumes of greenhouse gas emission allowances auctioned and freely allocated and the impact on the surplus of allowances in the period up to 2020’ (hereinafter referred to as ‘Commission’s Staff Working Document of 25 July 2012”) also confirms that ‘no further restrictions are envisaged at present but the possibility remains to do so in the future’ (situation in that regard changes, however, dynamically and recent rumors as regards potential qualitative restrictions involve ERUs).

 The specific feature of the Australian carbon reduction program is, however, that for the first three flexible charge years, there will be a charge potentially imposed on the surrender of eligible international units (where observed international unit prices fall below the specified price for the relevant year a charge will be imposed on users of international units, representing the difference between the observed price and the floor price (for particulars see ‘Will the Australia’s carbon price floor influence on the prices for international units?’).